Depau/blog.depau.eu/_posts/2020-03-05-installing-arch-wsl-manually.md

 The system is almost ready, except... you can't make any package.

-That's because unless you're running WSL 2 which runs an actual Linux kernel, they haven't implemented Unix SYSV IPC, which is used by `fakeroot`.
+That's because unless you're running WSL 2 which runs an actual Linux kernel, Microsoft hasn't implemented Unix SYSV IPC, which is used by `fakeroot`.

 A workaround is to use `fakeroot-tcp` from AUR which uses TCP/IP sockets instead of Unix IPC,